CCChen19990820/Computer-Vision-and-Deep-Learning/README.md

 1.PCA(Principal components analysis) to do dimension reduction and then reconstruct
 ![image](https://user-images.githubusercontent.com/48405514/184618663-d2bd7d76-d852-4015-9e13-645dfe3d08de.png)

 2.Dogs and Cats classification Using ResNet50
+The dataset is composed of cats and dogs.
+In this case, I use random erase for data augmentation.
+Compare the classification accuracy of using normal augmentation method and using random erase method.
+The result shows that using normal augmentation has better classification accuracy.